-Sickness benefit: No statutory benefits are provided.
+Sickness benefit: Benefits are provided to employees under collective agreements.

 Maternity benefit: 100% of the insured's average daily earnings in the three months before the insured stopped working is paid for up to 14 weeks, including eight weeks after the date of childbirth.